Shashideep83/shark/README.md

 ### 15. Select a single cell of data

-Shark can select a single cell of data with `df[rs, cs]`.
+Sharks can select a single cell of data with `df[rs, cs]`.
 We will assume `rs` is an integer and `cs` is either an integer or a string.

 ### 16. Simultaneously select rows as booleans, lists, or slices

-Shark can select rows and columns simultaneously with `df[rs, cs]`.
+Sharks can select rows and columns simultaneously with `df[rs, cs]`.
 We will allow `rs` to be either a single-column boolean DataFrame, a list of integers, or a slice.

 ### 17. Simultaneous selection with multiple columns as a list

 ### 18. Simultaneous selection with column slices

-Shark will allow  columns to be sliced with either strings or integers.
+Sharks will allow  columns to be sliced with either strings or integers.
 The following selections will be acceptable.

 ### 19. Tab Completion for column names